microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDirectoryFederationConfiguration.md

 	PreferredAuthenticationProtocol = "wsFed"
 	Domains = @(
 		@{
-			"@odata.type" = "microsoft.graph.externalDomainName"
+			"@odata.type" = "Microsoft.Graph.Beta.externalDomainName"
 			Id = "contoso.com"
 		}
 	)
 	SigningCertificate = "MIIDADCCAeigAwIBAgIQEX41y8r6"
 }
-New-MgDirectoryFederationConfiguration -BodyParameter $params
+New-MgBetaDirectoryFederationConfiguration -BodyParameter $params
 ```

-This example shows how to use the New-MgDirectoryFederationConfiguration Cmdlet.
+This example shows how to use the New-MgBetaDirectoryFederationConfiguration Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS